Python Packaging

 Install your package from (test)PyPI

-To install the package from testPyPI, use pip, specifying the testPyPI url for the index-url, and PyPI for the extra-index-url:
+To install the package from testPyPI, specify the testPyPI url for the index-url, and PyPI for the extra-index-url:

-The extra-index-url tells pip to go look for your dependencies in the real PyPI index if they are not available on testPyPI.
+The extra-index-url tells uv to look in the real PyPI index for any of our dependencies that are not available on testPyPI.

 Real PyPI publishing

-Pip uses the PyPI index by default, so installing a package that you publish on PyPI works just like installing any other package on PyPI:
+uv (and pip) use the real PyPI index by default, so installing a package that we publish on PyPI works just like installing any other package on PyPI:

 Including resources